gaesa/mpv-hold-accelerate/README.md

 ## Usage

-By default, the `=` key is assigned to the `fastPlay`, which temporarily increases the playback speed to `2.5`.
+By default, the `=` key is assigned to the `fastPlay`, which temporarily increases the playback speed to `2.0`.
 Conversely, the `-` key is assigned to the `slowPlay`, which temporarily reduces the playback speed to `0.5`.
+Refer to the [FAQ](#why-do-i-see-freeze-frames-when-i-reduce-the-speed-of-video-playback%3F) for an explanation on why these values are chosen as the default.

 You can overwrite these keybindings, and add your own keybindings, as shown in the example below:

 ```
 # ~/.config/mpv/input.conf